ja-10/Iris-Flower-Classification/README.md

 # Iris-Flower-Classification
-A machine learning model which classifies iris flowers based on their features.The model employs four distinct classifiers such as Gaussian Naive Bayes,Logistic Regression,K-Nearest Neighbors and Support Vector Classifier.
+A machine learning project which has been developed to classify iris flowers based on their features.The project comprises of four distinct models such as Gaussian Naive Bayes,Logistic Regression,K-Nearest Neighbors and Support Vector Classifier.